compi-migui/tfg-doc/src/md/60_results.md

 The number of principal components needed to explain a given amount of variance has gone down compared to the replication case.
 Recall that part of our improvement is to properly hold out the test set during all pre-processing steps, including during dimensionality reduction.
 Because the principal components are selected using only the training set, which is smaller than the entire set, fewer components are needed to explain its variance.

-Looking at the performance indicators, it turns out that the results are functionally identical to the ones reached with the original methodology (seen in [@tbl:reproduce-results-table-knn]).
+Looking at the performance indicators, it turns out that the results are functionally identical to the ones reached with the original methodology (seen in [@Tbl:reproduce-results-table-knn]).
 The numbers vary very slightly up and down, but those represent only a handful of samples being labeled differently.
 This tiny variation seems to go in either direction, sometimes worsening and sometimes improving the results compared to the base case.

 With these figures in hand we can confidently say that, at least for the _k_-NN classifier, data leakage issues had no material effect on the obtained results — even if they may have technically been present.